elimbaum/TrinketPinball/class readme.md

 #### Speaker
 `tone(frequency)` plays a tone at the specified frequency.

-`speakerVolume(percent)` sets the speaker volume (the default is 50 percent).
+`setSpeakerVolume(percent)` sets the speaker volume (the default is 50 percent).
 Avoid using very high values to prevent damaging the speaker.

 `speakerOff()` turns off the speaker.